Blaster Master (video game): Sequels and versions

-In November 2016, at the 20th Anniversary Fan Festa event in Ichikawa, Japan, Inti Creates acquired the license of the original Blaster Master game from Sunsoft, and on March 9, 2017, Blaster Master Zero, a retro 8-bit style reboot of the original NES game, was released for the Nintendo 3DS eShop and Nintendo Switch.
+In November 2016, at the 20th Anniversary Fan Festa event in Ichikawa, Japan, Inti Creates acquired the license of the original Blaster Master game from Sunsoft.
+On March 9, 2017, Blaster Master Zero, a retro 8-bit style reboot of the original NES game, was released for the Nintendo 3DS eShop and Nintendo Switch.
 A sequel, Blaster Master Zero 2, was released on March 20, 2019, for the Switch.
 A second sequel, Blaster Master Zero 3, was released in 2021.

 Sophia III appears as an unlockable transformation in Shantae: Half-Genie Hero, added as part of an update on July 31, 2018.

+The NES version of the game was ported to the Evercade as part of the Sunsoft Collection 1 cartridge in September 2023.